History of the Los Angeles Kings: Bankruptcy and decline (1993–1997)

+At the same time, several personnel decisions backfired on the club.
+In August 1993, shortly after matching an five-year offer sheet from the St. Louis Blues for McSorley, the Kings had traded him to the Pittsburgh Penguins in exchange for Shawn McEachern.
+However, after McSorley struggled in Pittsburgh, the Kings basically reversed the trade in February 1994, sending Tomas Sandström (who had scored 41 points in 51 games that season) and McEachern to the Penguins to reacquire McSorley alongside Jim Paek.
+Thus, although the popular McSorley returned to Los Angeles, the team was forced to part with the talented Sandström for him do so.
+After the 1993–94 season, general manager Nick Beverley was fired and replaced by Sam McMaster.
+In his first major deal, McMaster swung another trade with the Penguins, swapping Robitaille to Pittsburgh for Rick Tocchet.
+McMaster believed that the gritty Tocchet would provide needed toughness, but in the process the Kings lost Robitaille, a 50-goal scorer and fan favorite.

-It later emerged that McNall's free-spending ways put the Kings in serious financial trouble.
-At one point, Cohen and Sudikoff were even unable to meet player payroll, and were ultimately forced into bankruptcy in 1995.
-They were forced to trade many of their stronger players: Tomas Sandstrom would be traded to the Pittsburgh Penguins for the return of McSorley (who had been traded to Pittsburgh before the beginning of the 1993–94 season), and Luc Robitaille would be traded to the Pittsburgh Penguins in 1994 for Rick Tocchet; in 1995, key defensemen Alexei Zhitnik and Charlie Huddy would be sent to Buffalo for several lowly players and an aging Grant Fuhr.
-While the Kings still had some talent on their roster in the forms of Gretzky, Blake, Kurri and McSorley, they had little else.
-Before the lockout-shortened 1994–95 season, general manager Nick Beverley left the Kings to work as a scout for the Toronto Maple Leafs and his replacement was Sam McMaster.
-However, the team continued to stumble, and a late season cold streak hindered their playoff chances, putting the Kings within one game of clinching the 8th playoff spot, but losing the final game that season to finish in ninth place with 41 points, one point under the eighth seeded Dallas Stars.
+While the Kings still had some talent on their roster in the forms of Gretzky, Blake, Kurri, and McSorley heading into the 1994–95 season, they had little else.
+In February 1995, McMaster acquired another of Gretzky's old Edmonton teammates, aging goaltender Grant Fuhr, as well as two young defensemen, in a six-player deal with the Buffalo Sabres, but gave up two defensive stalwarts, as Alexei Zhitnik and Charlie Huddy went to Buffalo in the trade.
+The team continued to stumble, and a late-season cold streak hindered their playoff chances, putting the Kings within one game of clinching the 8th playoff spot, but losing the final game that season to finish in ninth place with 41 points, one point under the eighth seeded Dallas Stars.
 During that time, the Kings fired Barry Melrose, leaving Rogie Vachon to coach the team's final seven games in the 1994–95 season.
 After the season, Larry Robinson who played three seasons for the Kings from 1989 to 1992, was named head coach after winning the 1995 Stanley Cup as an assistant coach with the New Jersey Devils.